Greys0/HexCans/Readme.txt

-6/18		0.3.1			Created Kethane hexcan assets and initial configurations 7/12		0.3.1b			Fixed minor texture glitch and miscfg of Large Decoupler Rack
+6/18		0.3.1			Created Kethane hexcan assets and initial configurations 7/12		0.3.1b			Fixed minor texture glitch and miscfg of Large Decoupler Rack 8/4		0.3.2			Added built in support for ModularFuelSystems
+					fixed many bugs
+					Changed distributed structure to include /GameData/ folder for clarity of installation.
+					Final update of HexCans for KSP 0.20.x, may not be compatable with 0.20.0